drawpile/Drawpile/doc/server-api.md

 ## Sessions

-Get a list of active sessions: `GET /sessions/`
+Get a list of active sessions: `GET /api/sessions/`

 Returns:

     [
         {
-            "id": "uuid (unique session ID)",
+            "id": "uuid"             (unique session ID)
-            "alias": "ID alias (if set)",
-            "protocol": "session protocol version",
+            "alias": "alias"         (ID alias, if set)
+            "protocol": "xx:1.2.3"   (protocol version)
-            "userCount": "number of users",
+            "userCount": integer     (number of users)
-            "maxUserCount": "maximum number of users",
+            "maxUserCount": integer  (maximum number of users)
-            "founder": "name of the user who created the session", "title": "session title",
+            "founder": "username"    (name of the user who created the session) "title": "string"        (session title)
-            "persistent": is persistence activated (missing if not enabled serverwide), "hasPassword": true/false (is the session password protected), "closed": true/false (is the session closed to new users), "authOnly": true/false (are only registered users allowed), "nsfm": true/false (does this session contain NSFM content), "startTime": "timestamp",
+            "persistent": boolean    (is persistence activated.
+Only included if feature is enabled serverwide) "hasPassword": boolean   (is the session password protected) "closed": boolean        (is the session closed to new users) "authOnly": boolean      (are only registered users allowed) "nsfm": boolean          (does this session contain age restricted content) "startTime": "timestamp" ()
-            "size": history size in bytes,
+            "size": bytes            (session history size)
         }, ...
     ]

 Implementation: `callSessionJsonApi @ src/libserver/sessionserver.cpp`

-Get detailed information about a session: `GET /sessions/:id/`
+Get detailed information about a session: `GET /api/sessions/:id/`

     {
         *same fields as above
-        "maxSize": maximum allowed size of the session, "resetThreshold": autoreset threshold,
+        "maxSize": bytes        (maximum allowed size of the session) "resetThreshold": bytes (autoreset threshold)
-        "deputies": are trusted users allowed to kick non-trusted users, "hasOpword": is an operator password set,
+        "deputies": boolean     (are trusted users allowed to kick non-trusted users) "hasOpword": boolean    (is an operator password set) "users": [
-        "users": [
             {
-                "id": user ID (unique only within the session), "name": "user name",
+                "id": integer       (user ID.
+Unique only within the session) "name": "user name"
-                "ip": "IP address",
+                "ip": "IP address"
-                "auth": true/false (is authenticated),
+                "auth": boolean     (is authenticated),
-                "op": true/false (is session owner),
+                "op": boolean       (is a session owner),
-                "muted": true/false (is blocked from chat),
+                "muted": boolean    (is blocked from chat),
-                "mod": true/false (is a moderator),
+                "mod": boolean      (is a moderator),
-                "tls": true/false (is using a secure connection), "online": true/false (if false, this user is no longer logged in) }, ...
+                "tls": boolean      (is using a secure connection), "online": boolean   (if false, this user is no longer logged in) }, ...
         ],
         "listings": [
             {
-                "id": listing entry ID number,
+                "id": integer           (listing entry ID number)
-                "url": "listing server URL",
+                "url": "url"            (list server address)
-                "roomcode": "room code",
-                "private": true/false
-            }, ...
+                "roomcode": "room code" (the room code, if provided) "private": boolean      (is this a private listing) }, ...
         ]
     }

-Updating session properties: `PUT /session/:id/`
+Updating session properties: `PUT /api/sessions/:id/`

 The following properties can be changed: